Modpack Structure

 specific directories are for specific purposes.
 However, all of them can be

-considered optional, with the exception of data/config
+considered optional, with the exception of data/config in modern Codename.

 Generic Structure